umakiyer/Movies-ETL/README.md

 ![image](IMAGES/wiki_movies_columns.PNG)

 ## ETL for the Kaggle metadata data :
-* Loaded the dtaa into teh DataFrame.
+* Loaded the data into the DataFrame.
-* Parsed the data on columns:adult,video,budget,id,popularity & release date.
+* Parsed the data on adult,video,budget,id,popularity & release date columns.
-* Merged the clean Wikipedia data & Kaggle data
+* Merged the clean wWkipedia data & Kaggle data.
-* Filled the missing kaggle data from the wiki data
+* Filled the missing Kaggle data from the Wikipedia data & named the new DataFrame as 'movie'.
 * Renamed the columns in the merged data.
 * Merged the rating data into the merged movie data.

-Movie dataframe :
+Movie DataFrame :
 ![images](IMAGES/del2_kaggle2.PNG)

 Movie data with Rating data merged